-The Indra Smart LUX is an advanced compact charger that’s modern, stylish, and features a slim profile, designed for UK drivers who want smart charging, tariff control, and a sleek, wall-mounted look.
-Smart LUX is one of the slimmest chargers on the market, with a profile of just under 80mm deep, making it a top-tier solution for those seeking a contemporary, space-saving EV charger.
+The Indra Smart LUX is a compact charger that’s modern and slim in profile, designed for UK drivers who want smart charging, tariff control, and a sleek, wall-mounted look.
+Indra describes the Smart LUX as the slimmest home EV charger on the market, with a profile of under 80mm deep, making it a strong option for those seeking a contemporary, space-saving EV charger.
 It offers a 7.4kW output, app control, solar matching, and a slim design, ideal if your driveway’s on the tighter side or you just like things looking sharp.

 Key Takeaways

-• Available in four stylish colours: Indra White, Symphony Black, Malvern Stone, and Elgar Grey.
+Available in four colours: Indra White, Symphony Black, Malvern Stone, and Elgar Grey.

 What The Charger Offers at a Glance

-The Smart LUX is Indra’s most advanced home EV charger so far, integrating cutting-edge technology for a smarter, safer, and more efficient charging experience.
-It’s small, tidy, and genuinely easy to live with, making it ideal for electric car owners and EV drivers seeking a seamless charging solution.
+The Smart LUX is Indra’s most design-led home EV charger so far, building on the technology in the Smart Pro for a smarter, safer charging experience.
+It’s small, tidy, and genuinely easy to live with, making it a good fit for electric car owners seeking a seamless charging solution.

-You get a 7kW Indra charger in practice, with a maximum output power of 7.4kW and robust output current capabilities to ensure efficient charging for a wide range of electric vehicles.
-As a smart charger, it offers app control, energy tariff optimization, and solar compatibility for cost-effective and convenient home charging.
+You get a maximum output power of 7.4kW with variable output current (6A to 32A) to suit a wide range of electric vehicles.
+As a smart charger, it offers app control, energy tariff scheduling, and solar compatibility for cost-effective and convenient home charging.

 This is a good pick if you want a tethered charger with smart charging, app control, and a nice finish.
 It’s also aimed at EV drivers who care about solar support and tariff-based savings.

-The charger supports automatic scheduling with over 1,000 UK tariffs for cost-effective charging.
-It is only available as a tethered unit, with no option for an untethered or three-phase setup.
+Indra says its chargers work with thousands of UK tariffs, including any time-of-use tariff, for cost-effective charging.
+The Smart LUX is only available as a tethered unit, with no option for an untethered or three-phase setup.

 Who It Suits Best

 You’ll get the most out of the Smart LUX if you’ve got a driveway or garage and want a fixed cable ready to go.
-Its slim, compact design is ideal for use in parking spaces and driveways, fitting neatly even in the narrowest of parking spaces without obstructing access.
+Its slim, compact design suits parking spaces and driveways, fitting neatly without obstructing access.

 If you’re already on smart tariffs or thinking about solar panels down the road, the feature set makes even more sense.